Shukaaa/rapid-ts/README.md

 ## Description

 The "@rapid-api/rapid-ts" package allows you to quickly create a REST API with small js / ts.
 The API stores data locally in a folder.
-It is designed to generate small, and performant APIs for testing or as mock APIs.
+It is designed to generate small, and performant APIs for testing or as APIs for private projects.
 Please note that this solution is not intended to be a 100% secure or production-use API.
-It is well-suited for very small or private projects.

 ## Installation